kasp1/Dozer/README.md

 ### Develop

 The source code of the *NativeUI* is in the `nativeui` folder.
 Each time you want to test, execute `flutter run windows`, which will start the UI app in a hot-reload mode.
+If there is a Dozer process running in the background, the UI will automatically connect to it and display progress.

 ### Build